syncfusion-content/xamarin-docs/Xamarin/SfSunburstChart/Getting-Started.md

 ## Add sunburst chart references

-The Syncfusion components for Xamarin.Forms are available in nuget.org.
-To add `SfSunburstChart` to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Xamarin.SfSunburstChart, and then install it.
+The Syncfusion components for Xamarin.Forms are available in [`nuget.org`](https://www.nuget.org/).
+To add SfSunburstChart to your project, open the NuGet package manager in Visual Studio, search for [`Syncfusion.Xamarin.SfSunburstChart`](https://www.nuget.org/packages/Syncfusion.Xamarin.SfSunburstChart), and then install it.

 ![SfSunburstChart Reference](Getting-Started_images/Reference.png)